• Skip to primary navigation

 Ingredients

-bowls of ingredients for Asian salad
+bowls of ingredients for Chick-fil-A Asian salad.

 Chick-fil-A described this dish as grilled chicken sliced nuggets on a bed of romaine and baby greens with shredded red and green cabbage and carrots.
 It's topped with mandarin orange segments, and served with the optional toppings of honey Thai almonds, Chinese garlic and ginger wontons, and a drizzle of honey sesame dressing.